-Increasingly, healthcare and insurance providers are turning to environmental intelligence to reduce the burden of unnecessary healthcare costs and optimize patient outcomes and satisfaction.
+Increasingly, healthcare and insurance providers are turning to environmental intelligence for reducing health care costs and for optimizing patient outcomes.
 Let’s explore the ‘whys’ and ‘hows’ of this approach.

 What is ‘Value-based Medicine’?

 Value-based medicine emphasizes saving costs and optimizing patient outcomes.
 To do this, insurance and health providers have to identify the most effective treatment methods to utilize.
 Predictive models are nothing new to the world of healthcare practices, but as a recent IBM white paper report highlights, with Big Data technologies, there is now major growth potential.
 Shareable data analytics can create ideal clinical workflows and help index patients at different risk severity levels and determine the best course of action for individuals.
 From calculating the chances of hospital readmission to predicting the progression of clinical conditions.

 One of the main goals of event prediction is to reduce as many preventable outcomes as possible.
 By leveraging big data for this purpose, it’s possible to feed hundreds or even thousands of inputs into risk assessment and regression models to find optimal outcomes and the most cost-effective healthcare plans for patients.